 3. Personalized Shelf

 Even a standard search and browse navigation of a site can be personalized.
 While a traditional grocery store carries tens of thousands of products, most customers will buy only a few hundred of these in the course of a full year.
 Giving the customer a single page where they can access their frequently or previously purchased items can be a huge time-saver.
-It effectively shrinks the store to create their own personalized shelf, which makes online shopping a breeze.
+It effectively shrinks the store to create its own personalized shelf, which makes online shopping a breeze.

 4. Contextual Recommendations